 - As we saw before, the attacker can have different goals:

 - Infer data

 - Infer a property of the data

 - Infer the presence (membership) of some data

 - Infer the behavior of a user

 - Infer some attributes of a data sample

 - Infer dependencies among the data

-- O ..
+- o ..

 - There are different techniques to perform an inference attack:

-- Statistics (estimation theory, maximum likelihood, Bayesian inference...)
+- Statistical tools (estimation theory, detection theory, maximum likelihood, Bayesian inference...)

 - Combinatorics

 - Heuristics

 - Machine learning

-- o ...
+- 0 ..